Don’t know which DNA test to buy or what tools you need to break through your ‘brick wall’?

 Family History Research: Beyond the Basics

-In over fifty years of research into our own Scots-Irish, Irish, Scottish and Welsh ancestry, I’ve discovered many techniques that work well and many that don’t, as well as sources and links that are useable by many families.
-If you are doing the same kind of research, I have written a book, Ancestry & DNA – Beyond the Basics, to help you, and all Americans find their origins.
-My book will be especially useful to especially Celtic Americans doing family history research, and it is available right here!
+Now, I have written a book, Ancestry & DNA – Beyond the Basics, to help you, and all Americans find their origins.
+My book will be especially useful to Celtic Americans doing family history research, and it is available right here!

-Now that we are both retired and living on a fixed income, we’ve had time to spend the many days over several months to put this book together.
-So, when you download a copy, we ask you to help us continue our efforts by subscribing with a $10 donation to help us continue our efforts.
-If you want to help more, and can donate $30 or more, you can claim a book subscription as a premium with your donation!
+Now that we are both retired and living on a fixed income, we’ve had time to spend the many days and months to put this book together.
+So, we ask you to help us continue our efforts by subscribing with a $10 donation when you download a copy.
+If you want to help more, and can donate $35 or more, you can claim a book subscription as a premium with your donation!
 (Click Here to learn about our Premiums).

 If you truly can’t afford to make a donation, we’ll be happy if you will just give us a sincere testimonial or thank you along with your email address.

 (Click Here to email me).

 As I learn about more useful sources, engage with more institutions, (Libraries, Government Archives, private collections, etc.), I will be releasing updated versions of this book, and I need your email address, so I can notify you of these updates, and get an updated version to you.
 Please fill out the form with your name and email address, Click the Send Button, and a download link will appear below.

 ↑—Download Link Appears Here—↑